The illusion of illusions: There are no optical corrections in the Parthenon: Introduction

-Today, the subject is still hotly debated by experts but the myth is taken for granted by the larger public.
-Most historians acknowledge that not all refinements may be for optical corrections.
+Today, while the myth is put in doubt by some experts, it is taken for granted by the larger public.
+Indeed, most historians acknowledge that not all refinements may be for optical corrections.
 Yet, probably due to peer pressure, even the fiercest critics believe in some of them.
-For instance, Maurice H. Pirenne, known for his work in visual perception and art, like Goodyear opposed the idea of optical refinement but acknowledged that change in column diameters ``\textit{was to avoid their looking too thin against the bright sky''} \cite[p.~150]{Pirenne1970}.
+For instance, Maurice H. Pirenne, known for his work in visual perception and art, like Goodyear dismissed the idea of optical correction but acknowledged that change in column diameters ``\textit{was to avoid their looking too thin against the bright sky''} \cite[p.~150]{Pirenne1970}.
 Mannolis Korres, a major Greek restoration architect and current head of the Acropolis Restoration Service, admits that the theory of optical corrections \textit{``does not hold water in most cases"} but does believe that it plays a role in the triangular pediment \cite{Korres1998}.
 Similarly, Elizabeth Rankin rejects most claims of optical corrections with clear and pointed criticism.
-Yet, she nevertheless conceded that the thickening of the corner columns may constitute a credible case \cite{Rankin1986}.
+She nevertheless conceded that the thickening of the corner columns may constitute a credible case \cite{Rankin1986}. \cor{Yet, none of these authors has presented direct geometric or scientific evidence for the presence or absence of illusions.}

 The thesis of this paper is that there is insufficient historical evidence and strictly no scientific evidence for the extraordinary claim that the refinements of the Parthenon were either implemented as optical corrections or achieved the purpose of optical corrections.
 By extension, the same conclusion applies to almost all classic and modern buildings.
 Apart from a handful or modern buildings where architects have deliberately played with visual illusions no evidence supports the existence or necessity of optical corrections.
 The remainder of this paper systematically examines these refinements and presents critical and scientific arguments against the notion that they constitute optical corrections.
 Alternative theories are also briefly discussed, along with the evidence that would be required to demonstrate the existence of optical corrections.